 You can also join the Effective Altruism Newsletter, which is run by the Centre for Effective Altruism.
 You’ll receive an introduction to the key ideas, a monthly update on new research, and notices of key conferences each year.

 This box subscribes you to the Effective Altruism Newsletter, not our newsletter!

 The EAGx series are locally organised conferences aimed at people new to the community.
-EAGx conferences have taken place in cities around the world, including Nairobi, Norway, Hong Kong, Sydney, Boston, as well as virtually.
+EAGx conferences have taken place in cities around the world, including Nairobi, Stockholm, Jaipur, Hong Kong, Sydney, Boston, as well as virtually.

 If you’ve already had some involvement in the community, you could attend an EAG event.
 They usually take place annually in London and San Francisco, and there are travel grants available.

 Besides conferences, there are also hundreds of effective altruism groups at cities and universities around the world — if you’re a student, we especially recommend getting involved in your university group.
 To see if there’s a group near you, search this directory.